civio/quienmanda/README.md

 [1]: https://devcenter.heroku.com/articles/rails4-getting-started
 [1b]: https://github.com/mbleigh/acts-as-taggable-on/issues/192

 In production uploaded pictures are stored in S3, so you will need to provide your AWS credentials, which we handle safely using the Figaro gem.
-Edit `config/application.yml` and then run `rake figaro:heroku` to set the env variables in Heroku.
+Edit `config/application.yml` and then, to set the env variables in Heroku, run:

+    $ rake figaro:heroku

+(Or, if you have multiple Heroku apps in the same folder, do `rake figaro:heroku[myapp]`.)

+You can now deploy and start the app:

     $ git push heroku master
     $ heroku run rake db:setup

-You can now deploy and start the app:

     $ heroku apps:open